gvazq82/backbone-browserify/README.md

 $ npm run build
 ```

-If everything went well the project will be running and available in
+If everything went well the application will be available at:
 ```
-localhost:3000
+$ /$path/backbone-browserify/index.html
 ```